Jonathan Fahey: Career

 Fahey served as Deputy Assistant Secretary of the U.S. Department of Homeland Security, later serving as the senior official performing the duties of the director of U.S. Immigration and Customs Enforcement from December 31, 2020, to January 13, 2021.
 He resigned 7 days after the 2021 storming of the United States Capitol and was succeeded by Tae Johnson.

 In 2021, Fahey won a dismissal in federal court in a high-profile police shooting case in federal court after successfully arguing that the case violated the Supremacy Clause of the United States Constitution.
-Fahey has served as an adjunct professor at the American University Washington College of Law and at George Washington University Department of Forensic Science and is currently an attorney with the law firm of Brown Rudnick in Washington, DC.
+Fahey has served as an adjunct professor at the American University Washington College of Law and at George Washington University Department of Forensic Science.
+As of February 2024, he was a partner in the Washington, D.C. office of the law firm Holtzman Vogel Baran Torchinsky & Josefiak, PLLC, known as Holtzman Vogel.
 He frequently appears on Fox News and Fox Business to comment on current events, legal and political issues.